 It typically covers the legal expenses incurred in most personal injury, consumer, property and employment disputes, as well as any award of the other party's legal costs.
 A few insurers include this cover as standard when you buy home insurance, but most charge an additional fee.

 - Find out more: buildings insurance policies compared

 What is downloads cover?

 If your phone, laptop or tablet is stolen from your home, downloads insurance will pay out for any lost digital content.

-Downloads cover will include music, mobile phone ringtones, TV programmes, films, games, software and computer programs stored on an MP3 player, desktop PC, laptop, mobile phone or home entertainment system.
+Downloads cover can include music, mobile phone ringtones, TV programmes, films, games, software and computer programs stored on an MP3 player, desktop PC, laptop, mobile phone or home entertainment system.

 Home insurance fees and charges

 Many home insurance providers charge extra if you want to make common changes to your home insurance policy.

 We've compared the fees charged by home insurers – click on the fee names for more information.